Simontagbor/printf/README.md

 # _printf
 A C program that performs formatted output conversion.
-This is a partial implementation of the C standard library `printf.
+This is a partial implementation of the C standard library `printf`.
 This is a collaboration project asigned to our team at ALX software engineering school.